pulssolidarite/arcade-sys-v3/README.md

 Test the overlay

-`$ ./PULS-Front-end-2.0.4-armv7l.AppImage`
+`$ ./PULS-Front-end-X.X.X-armv7l.AppImage`

-> Info : If the first screen stays white, please reload the overlay
+> Info : If the first screen stays white, restart the overlay

 ## Autostart AppImage